kmarkley/Indigo-State-Tree-Actions/README.md

 When changing from one state to another, this plugin will traverse 'up' the hierarchy of states being exited, attempting to execute an Action Group at each step, then traverse 'down' the hierachy, attempting to execute more Action Groups for each state entered.

-Additionally, the plugin will attempt to execute a global enter and global exit Action Group whenever there is any change in state.
+Additionally, the plugin will attempt to execute a global start and global end Action Group whenever there is any change in state.

 In the example above, when switching from the 'Work' state to the 'Wake' state, the plugin will try to execute these Action Groups:

-	Global Enter
+	Global Start
 	Exit Work
 	Exit Away
 	Enter Home
 	Enter Wake
-	Global Exit
+	Global End

 #### Contexts